 As a parent, you’re always learning.
 It’s OK to feel confident about what you know.
 And it’s also OK to admit you don’t know something and ask questions or get help.

 When you’re focused on looking after a baby, you might forget or run out of time to look after yourself.
 But looking after yourself physically, mentally and emotionally will help your child grow and thrive.

 Sometimes you might feel frustrated, upset or overwhelmed.
 It’s OK to take some time out until you feel calmer.
-Put your baby in a safe place like a cot, or ask someone else to hold her for a while.
+Put your baby in a safe place like a cot, or ask someone else to hold your baby for a while.
 Try going to another room to breathe deeply, or call a family member or friend to talk things through.